Mponeng Gold Mine: Geology and gold bearing fractures

-The mine sits in the Witwatersrand Basin and utilizes 2 horizons: Ventersdorp Contact Reef and Carbon Leader Reef.
+The mine sits in the Witwatersrand Basin and uses 2 horizons: Ventersdorp Contact Reef and Carbon Leader Reef.
 In the Mponeng mine the Ventersdorp Contact Reef is mainly interbedded quartzite and coarse conglomerates and constitutes only a meter or two of thickness.
 The Witwatersrand Basin has experienced many surges of thrusting in the past, resulting in abundant fractures.
 These small faults often correspond to depositional and sediment contacts.
 It is along these faults that mineralizing fluids flow, which lead to the precipitation or mineralisation of gold.
 This complicated geologic history associates with gold mineralization to a high degree, the Witwatersrand Basin holds nearly a third of gold reserves and is responsible for over 40% of all gold.
 Mponeng has a proven gold reserve of roughly 46 million ounces (over 1300 tons), more than 8x the second deepest gold mine 'Driefontein', also located in South Africa.

 The gold mineralization is likely related to hydrothermal activity, and occurs in varying lithology of conglomerates, known as the reefs stated above.
 The stratigraphy that the gold is found in ranges in thickness, from around 10 cm to a 1-meter.
 Gold is found in these variable thickness layers of pebble lags, stacked fluvial deposits, and other stratigraphy.
 Mponeng specifically, gold is associated with previously mentioned thrust fracturing and with the following mineralisations: